spacegangster/f-empower/README.md

 ## A set of functions oriented towards functional composition
 It makes your code lighter and easier to read, while improving performance.
 Use it to precompile functions, or make partial functions before their usage.
+Written with V8 optimizing copiler in mind, so functional monomorphism is emphasized.
+Includes nonrecursive cloning function (clonedeep2)

-The set is very small, and I use it WITH lodash.
+The set is still not so big as lodash, so I use it WITH lodash.

 CommonJS and AMD loaders are supported
 No support for lots of runtime scenarios like lodash does